Guide for AI Coding Agents to Integrate Luciq on Android

 Key Points:

-• Mask headers with "*****" (preserves header presence)
+• Headers: Mask with "*****" (preserves header presence for debugging)

 • Body fields: Recursive masking at any depth using Set for O(1) lookup

-Optional Step 1 — Mask Repro Step Screenshots (Android)
+Step 4 — Mask Repro Step Screenshots [MANDATORY]

 Minimum SDK Version: 11.13.0